howdyband/makerteens/courses.md

 Mainly practical geometry, engineering, architectural math, and introduction to math needed in electrical and plumbing.

-With help from CAD, we design Tiny House models with precision that requires a working knowledge of geometry.
+With help from CAD, we design skoolie models with precision that requires a working knowledge of geometry.
 Calculating electrical and plumbing flows, loads, and capacities requires algebraic understanding, particularly with an off grid house that relies on solar energy.
 Transferring a scale model of complex roof angles to making the actual cuts requires confidence in the accuracy of mathematic calculations.

 **Language Arts**